Jamf Pro Integration

 Custom tag assigned to the device

-Recommended for unique ID if used consistently
+Recommended for unique ID, if used consistently

 Bar Code 1